An Essential Guide to Tipping in Italy

 Photo by Kate Townsend/Unsplash

-If you ask locals “do you tip in Italy?”, they’ll explain that while they sometimes leave a small tip, it’s generally not necessary.
-In Italy, a tip (or una mancia, pronounced oo-nah MAN-chah)—whether given to restaurant servers or hotel employees—is considered a bonus for exceptional service.
-(One firm exception: always tip your tour guide.)
-Unlike the United States, it’s not a quid pro quo requirement or a way to avoid looking like a cheapskate.
+If you ask locals “Do you tip in Italy?”, they’ll explain that while they sometimes leave a small tip, it’s generally not necessary.
+In Italy, gratuity (or una mancia, pronounced oo-nah MAN-chah) is considered a bonus for exceptional service.
+And it’s not often that you’ll find a tip jar at a register.
+(One firm exception: Always tip your tour guide, both for paid and free tours.)
+Unlike in the United States, leaving something extra for restaurant servers or hotel staff is not a quid pro quo requirement or a way to avoid looking like a cheapskate.

-There are cases where leaving a gratuity is absolutely appropriate, expected, and appreciated.
-Whether for dinner at a trattoria, the services of a hotel concierge, or a taxi ride from the airport, this guide covers how much and when to tip in Italy.
+However, there are cases when leaving a gratuity is absolutely appropriate, expected, and appreciated.
+Whether for an aperitivo and snacks in Venice, the services of a hotel porter or concierge in Rome, or a taxi ride from the airport in Milan, this guide covers whether you should tip in Italy, and, if so, how much to leave.

 Tipping at restaurants and cafés depends on the service

-When you get table service at a café, leave the change from the bill, up to a couple of euros, as a tip.
+For more casual restaurants, such as table service for a gelato at a café, leave the change from the bill, up to a couple of euros, as a tip.
 But if you do as so many locals do and drink your espresso while standing at the counter, no tip is expected.

 Carry cash for tipping